snousias/awesome-iclr-2024/README.md

 # Awesome ICLR 2024

-This repository provides and overview of all the papers and their respective resources presented in ICLR 2024.
+This repository lists papers and their respective resources presented in ICLR 2024.
 The repository is currently under construction.

 ![Image Description](prater.jpg)